-In January 2016 we will be commencing a new research project aimed at gaining a solid understanding of the bottlenose dolphins using the Peel-Harvey and adjacent coastal waters in Western Australia.
+In January 2016 we commenced a research project aimed at gaining a solid understanding of the bottlenose dolphins using the Peel-Harvey and adjacent coastal waters in Western Australia.
 The overall aim of the project is to conduct a population assessment.
 This involves characterising population size and structure, habitat use and genetic connectivity between the dolphins using the estuarine and coastal areas.
-Together with the Coastal and Estuarine Dolphin Project (CEDP) in Perth and the South West Marine Research Program (SWMRP) in Bunbury (Figure 1), the Mandurah Dolphin Research Project (MDRP) has a strong emphasis on investigating how best to manage and protect the estuarine and coastal dolphin populations that are subject to many impacts posed by coastal development.
+Together with the Coastal and Estuarine Dolphin Project (CEDP) in Perth and the South West Marine Research Program (SWMRP) in Bunbury (Figure 1), the Mandurah Dolphin Research Project (MDRP) has a strong emphasis on investigating how best to manage and protect the estuarine and coastal dolphin populations that are subject to many impacts posed by coastal development, including entanglements, habitat degradation, boating activities and pollution.

-We are delighted to announce that we have secured funding (from the City of Mandurah, Mandurah Cruises and Murdoch University) to commence this research project, which will initially run until September 2016 (Stage 1).
-We will be surveying the inland waters of Mandurah (Peel Inlet, Harvey Estuary, Mandurah Channel and Dawesville Cut) as well as coastal State waters from Point Peron to 25 km south of the City of Mandurah (Figure 2).
+The MDRP study area includes the Peel-Harvey waterways (Peel Inlet, Harvey Estuary, Mandurah Channel and Dawesville Cut) as well as coastal State and Federal waters from Point Peron to 25 km south of the City of Mandurah (Figure 2).

 Murdoch University’s Cetacean Research Unit (MUCRU) has been studying adjacent bottlenose dolphin populations in Bunbury and Perth for nearly a decade (Figure 2).
 The MDRP design and methodology will closely follow that established by these projects to allow for comparisons to be made between the populations occupying the three major estuaries in the South-West of Western Australia.